Dawson’s Creek FAQ Sheet

 1.Can I see the show being filmed?

 DAWSON’S CREEK wrapped its final season in April 2003.
 Sets are no longer in use or available to the public.
 However, EUE/Screen Gems Studios (1223 N. 23rd Street), the largest production facility east of Hollywood, still hosts visiting productions.
-Studio tours are not available at this time (http://euescreengems.com/studios-support/north-carolina).
-However, visitors can still experience Wilmington’s film history via a guided walking tour of downtown movie locations.
-The Hollywood Location Walk of Old Wilmington (http://www.hollywoodnc.com) and the Hollywood Segway Tour (http://www.capefearsegway.com) include some of the locations used in DAWSON’S CREEK and ONE TREE HILL and other films and TV shows.
+Weekend studio tours were reopened to the public in April 2014 and sometimes include sets from current productions.
+For information on weekend studio tours, visit http://studios.euescreengems.com/nc/tours/ (Please keep in mind that production schedules sometimes change and may affect tour/set availability.
+Prior to your visit, please call the tours hotline at 910-343-3433 to confirm tour dates/times.)
+Visitors can also experience Wilmington’s film history via a guided walking tour of downtown movie locations.
+The Hollywood Location Walk of Old Wilmington (http://www.hollywoodnc.com) and the Hollywood Segway Tour (http://www.capefearsegway.com) include some of the locations used in DAWSON’S CREEK and ONE TREE HILL and other films and TV shows, including more recent productions.

 3. How can I see movie/TV stars?